kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 }
 {% endhighlight %}

 Why?
 The answer is: because returning a protocol type in such case has a few limitations.
-It looses the type identity, it doesn't work well with the generic system: we can't use `==` operator because the compiler doesn't know concrete types, returned type can't have any associated types and requirements that involve `Self`.
+It loses the type identity, it doesn't work well with the generic system: we can't use `==` operator because the compiler doesn't know concrete types, returned type can't have any associated types and requirements that involve `Self`.
 It disables optimisations also.
 OK, so we could do this

 {% highlight swift %}